tanjilahamed99/NexTech-client-site/README.md

 - there was a role base rendering
 - normal user add any products,delete,update own products
 - user report any products
-- moderator approved normal user products reported product
+- moderator saw all the reported product and delete this products also.
 - moderator approved normal user products
 - admin see all the user and and there role and kame them admin or moderator